 There were no knighthoods or dames, but there was one CBE, 10 OBEs, 11 MBEs and one British Empire medal.

 Lynsi Hayward-Smith and Helen Pettifor, were recognised for their contribution to the Education and Training Foundation.
-Head of adult learning and skills at Cambridgeshire County Council, Lynsi was awarded a CBE for her support as an ETF Trustee and for services to Further Education.
-Helen was awarded an OBE and was the ETF’s Director of Professional Standards and Workforce Development, and then director of professional standards, up until her retirement.
+Lynsi, head of adult learning and skills at Cambridgeshire County Council, was awarded a CBE for her support as an ETF Trustee and for services to Further Education.
+Helen received an OBE award and was the ETF’s Director of Professional Standards and Workforce Development, and then director of professional standards, up until her retirement.

 Dr Neil Bentley, leader of WorldSkills UK since 2015, received an OBE for services to equality in business.
 Karen Dobson, principal and chief executive of Newcastle and Stafford College Group, and Everton Burke, chair of governors at Burton and South Derbyshire College, also received an OBEs.